Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/play/bunny-bidding/rules/_index.md

 * The winner collects all offer tiles and becomes start player.
 * All bids that were played _facedown_ go into the hand of the worst bidder.
 Any other bids are removed.

 If you have multiple bid tiles, _sum_ their numbers for your final bid number.
-If this leads to a tie, randomly but fairly distribute the offer among the tied winners.
+If this leads to a tie, nobody wins.

 Next round!